homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 You can then send us the link via email once the project is ready for review.

-For any questions, don’t hesitate to get in touch with us by replying to the email you received from Hazal.
+For any questions, don’t hesitate to get in touch with us by replying to the email you received from Viola.

 Good luck, may the Force be with you!